Made For Purchasing Managers

 DEBURRING

-Cutting metals can leave behind burrs, which are unwanted pieces of material.
+Cutting metals can leave behind burrs, which are unwanted raised edges or protrusions.
 Deburring is the process of removing these burrs with a tool.

 DRAWING